 This is extremely important.
-The post office and the IRS are both overwhelmed and making many mistakes these days.
-There have been more than the usual number of clubs that have received large penalty notices for late or missing filings.
-Having these receipts is what is needed to prove to the IRS that you did file on time so you can get those abated.
+The post office and the IRS are both overwhelmed and make many mistakes.
+Clubs have received large penalty notices for late or missing filings.
+Having these receipts is what is needed to prove to the IRS that you did file on time so you can get the penalties abated.

 Congratulations - now you've submitted your Federal tax return to the IRS, either by e-filing or by mail.
-Now you move on to the Step 7, state tax returns.
+Now you move on to Step 7, and follow the instructions about filing any required state tax returns.